Thijzert123/homewizard4j/docs/index.md

 ---

 # Welcome to the `homewizard4j` documentation page!
-This Java API allows you to effortlessly connect with [HomeWizard](https://www.homewizard.com).
+This Java API allows you to effortlessly connect with [HomeWizard](https://www.homewizard.com) devices.
 It is a wrapper of their official web API.
 You can read more about it on their [official documentation](https://api-documentation.homewizard.com).